zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE0551 error message: *Microflow {name of the microflow} does not return a list.*

-You will get CE0551 if the data source of a list view is set to **Microflow**, but the microflow does not return a list.
+You get CE0551 if the data source of a list view is set to **Microflow**, but the microflow does not return a list.

 To fix CE0551, open the microflow and configure its end event to return a list.